S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 {{define:concern}}

-In consent decision making, concerns can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation).
+In _Consent Decision Making_, concerns can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation).

 Bring up concerns if you consider them important and at least record them along with evaluation criteria.

-If you are in doubt whether you have an objection or a concern, raise it as a potential objection it it qualifies as an objection.
+If you are in doubt whether you have an objection or a concern, raise it with others to check if they think it qualifies as an objection.